 2 Stressor-Response Functions

-Stressor-response functions describe the relationship between a specific stressor (such as habitat loss, temperature, or a specific pollutant) and the response of a target species, where responses can include abundance, growth rate, reproduction, or mortality ((Rosenfeld et al., 2024); (Jarvis et al., 2023)).
+Stressor-response functions describe the relationship between a specific stressor (such as habitat loss, temperature, or a pollutant) and the response of a target species, where responses can include reduced abundance, growth rate, reproduction, or mortality ((Rosenfeld et al., 2024); (Jarvis et al., 2023)).
 Stressor-response functions are used to predict how a population (or study system) will respond to changes in the environment and to help identify thresholds or “critical levels” at which a stressor becomes harmful.
 Stressor-response functions are often used to inform environmental policy and management decisions, for example, by identifying risk levels of pollution or temperature change for a particular species or ecosystem1.
 Stressor-response functions are generally developed through primary research (i.e., mechanistic, empirical, experimental etc.) and expert opinion ((Pirotta et al., 2022); (Jarvis et al., 2023)).
-Note, however, that stressor-response functions are often continuous empirical or mechanistic relationships and identification of specific thresholds as harmful or benign will often be a subjective user-defined activity for stressors and responses that are without direct regulatory guidance (e.g., habitat area, population size).
+Stressor-response functions are often developed continuous empirical or mechanistic drelationships and identification of specific thresholds as harmful or benign will often be a subjective user-defined activity for stressors and responses that are without direct regulatory guidance (e.g., habitat area, population size).

 Figure 2.1: An example of a stressor-response function for Pacific salmon from Jensen et al. (2009) shows the relationship between a stressor (percent fine sediment) on the x-axis and the biological response (percent egg-to-fry survivorship) on the y-axis.